-The use of delegated org credentials is not supported in Gearset's data loader or org change monitoring jobs.
-Users must use their own credentials to run a data deployment or to create or run an org monitoring job.
+The use of delegated org credentials is not supported in Gearset's data loader, org unit testing, org change monitoring jobs or backup jobs.
+Users must use their own credentials to run these features.

 What happens when a user leaves a team

 If a user who has delegated org credentials leaves a team, any org credentials they have delegated will be immediately revoked and set to

-What happens when a user moves onto a Pro subscription
+What happens when a user moves onto a Starter subscription

-If a user who has delegated org credentials moves onto a Pro subscription (or no subscription), any credentials they have delegated will remain in their current state.
+If a user who has delegated org credentials moves onto a Starter subscription (or no subscription), any credentials they have delegated will remain in their current state.

-The user will no longer be able to manage these credentials or change the settings while they do not have an active Enterprise subscription.
+The user will no longer be able to manage these credentials or change the settings while they do not have an active Teams subscription.

 Any member of the team can manually revoke their access to credentials that have been shared with them through the Salesforce orgs page in the